evgenyneu/evgenii.com/app/blog/_posts/2014-03-29-how-to-create-engaging-content-me-vs-us.md

 ## 3 step strategy

 1. Research the topic people are interested in.
-Look at forums and question/answer sites.
+Look on forums and question/answer sites.
 Find what **people** want to know.

 1. Create **highly relevant** content on that topic.
 Make content about '**me**', content that will make '**my**' life better.